unoplatform/uno/doc/articles/getting-started/wizard/includes/platforms.md

 - Desktop
   - Mac (Mac Catalyst)
   - Windows App SDK
-  - Skia Desktop (X11, Windows, macOS, FrameBuffer)
+  - Skia Desktop (Linux X11, Linux Framebuffer, Windows, macOS)

 > [!NOTE]
 > For most platforms the name of the command line argument is just the platform name (eg windows or ios).
 However, for WebAssembly, Mac, and Linux FrameBuffer, use the abbreviation in braces in the above list (ie wasm, maccatalyst).